 Evaporated milk: I halved the amount of evaporated milk called for in the original recipe.
 I’ve made it with more as well and it’s also good, but I found that even with less, this soup is plenty creamy and rich.

 How to make pumpkin curry soup:

-I came across this recipe several years ago and haven’t looked back since.
 It’s so easy!
 Onion and garlic cloves are sautéed in a mix of olive oil and butter until soft, then the spices are fried until fragrant.
 In goes chicken broth and an entire can of pumpkin puree and the mixture simmers for 30 minutes or so.
 At the very end, we add a little evaporated milk for creaminess, and then blend the mixture with an immersion blender to smooth it out.